jsuto/piler-examples/examples/backup-to-s3-bucket/README.md

 Fix the BUCKET_PREFIX variable in backup-to-s3.sh script, eg.

 ```
-### Make sure, your bucket prefix is unique especially using a cloud provider
+### Make sure, your bucket prefix is unique especially when using a cloud provider
 BUCKET_PREFIX="s3/your-bucket-prefix"
 ```